 - Grade 6 students attended the Challenger Learning Center.

-- Teachers from JFD/Cohen developed a Chemical Health Unit on Heroin
+- Teachers from JFDS/Cohen continued work on a Chemical Health Unit on Heroin.

 - Review of Envision math pacing guides grades 6-8.

 - Multiple teachers revised the Math Universal Screening Tool.

 - Several ELA teachers were involved in summer curriculum work.